signalfx/signalfx-vsphere/README.md

 * ExcludeMetric - Metrics emitted from different inventory objects can be excluded individually.

-Note that multiple vCenter servers can be configured in the same file.
+NOTE: Multiple vCenter servers can be configured for monitoring within the same file.

 ```
 config: